How Much is That Vacant IT Position Really Costing You?

 Employee Insights, Employer Insights

 Vacancies at organizations occur all the time; however, the way they’re handled can impact how well an organization continues to function.
 Unfortunately, a vacant IT position can cost you much more than stress and aggravation.
 An understaffed team can bring down your entire IT department, even affecting the operations of your organization at large.
-Here are some of the negative costs associated with IT vacancies – and what you can do to prevent them:
+Here are some of the vacant IT position costs – and what you can do to prevent them:

 Being proactive in filling IT vacancies can play a key role in preventing many of the negative circumstances above.
 Investing in a staffing partnership can be one of the best ways to ensure your organization can function at its best – even when staffing levels change unexpectedly.

 We’ve got you covered!
-Learn how a partnership with TekPartners can help your organization maintain optimal IT staffing levels.
+Learn how a partnership with INSPYR Solutions can help your organization maintain optimal IT staffing levels.